DanielMeixner/Family-Tree/README.md

 ---

-This project uses React, D3.js for visualization, and PapaParse for CSV parsing.
+This project uses React, ReactFlow, D3, and PapaParse for visualization and CSV parsing.